PerfectsEngineering/loadtesting-cloud-pg/README.md

 ## Result of Load Tests

-The results of running these test is published as a blog post here: <TBD>
+The results of running these test are published as a blog post here: <TBD>

 ## Running the tests for yourself